misiektoja/steam_monitor/docs/configuration.md

 # Configuration

-Every setting has a command-line flag, and most also have a configuration file entry. [`--setup`](setup-and-first-run.md#guided-setup) writes both files for you.
-This page covers changing them afterwards, or writing them by hand.
+Examples on this page use the PyPI command `steam_monitor`.
+Manual script users should keep the shown options and use the matching prefix under [Command Format by Installation Method](usage.md#command-format-by-installation-method).

+<a id="configuration-file"></a>
 ## Configuration File

-To keep settings persistently, generate a default config template and save it to a file named `steam_monitor.conf`:
+You can pass most settings as command-line options or save them in a configuration file for later runs.

+The easiest way to create this file is `steam_monitor --setup`.

+To edit every available setting yourself, generate a default configuration file:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)